The image on the left is of the 3D model of nylon 6,6; on the right is nylon 6.

 are often crystalline, and make very good fibers.

-If you want to know how this works, click here.
+If you want to know how this condensation polymerization works, click here.

-A family of nylons with their own page are aramids.
+A family of very different nylons with much better properties have their own page at aramids.